10 Foods High in Magnesium

-Magnesium deficiency due to low food intake is relatively uncommon because your kidneys limit how much magnesium your body expels.
+Magnesium deficiency due to low food intake is relatively uncommon because your kidneys control how much magnesium your body expels.
 However, a poor diet or a chronic medical condition can cause low magnesium levels.

-Early symptoms of a magnesium deficiency include:
+Early signs of a magnesium deficiency include:

 - Reduced appetite